okfde/okfn.de/content/themen/civic_tech.en.md

 color: "#382eff"
 ---

 Civic Tech brings together digital innovations with governments and administrations to create new and better opportunities for citizens.
-Civic Tech applications, tools and services are in many cases powered by **[Open Data](/en/themen/open_data)**.
+Civic Tech applications, tools and services are in many cases powered by Open Data.

 <!--more-->